shubhmak/data-Analytics-ML-/README.md

  and finding out the reason for customers migrating to another telecom company. implementing,Support Vector,Decision Tree,Logistic Regression and Random Forest
- The accuracy scores of all of them were calculated at the same time , within the single loop.
+ The accuracy scores of all of them were calculated at the same time , within the single loop.The results cam out to be =>
- =>
 Support Vector             0.8694083694083694
 Decision Tree             0.8672438672438673